cloudfoundry/bosh-windows-stemcell-builder/create-manual-vsphere-stemcells.md

   - Follow along the installation process, and add select a password for Administrator user
 - In the vCenter web client, "Install VMware Tools" in the VM `Summary` tab.

-## Step 2: Package BOSH PSModules
+## Step 2: Download BOSH PSModules

-PS Modules are provided as a package in releases on Github.
+Download the **bosh-psmodules.zip** for your desired release [here](https://github.com/cloudfoundry-incubator/bosh-windows-stemcell-builder/releases).

-If you need to build from source, then use the provided steps to do so.
+Or, if you really need to build from source, follow the steps below.

 - Clone [this repo](https://github.com/cloudfoundry-incubator/bosh-windows-stemcell-builder) on your host (NOT in the VM for your stemcell), and expand the submodules: